combine-org/combine-org.github.io/content/People/people.md

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 68  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = ""
+title = "Co-ordination"
 subtitle = ""

 [content]
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups = ["Associated Standards", "Related Standardization Efforts"]
+  user_groups = ["Co-ordinators", "Past Co-odrdinators"]

 [design]
   # Show user's social networking links? (true/false)
   show_social = false

   # Show user's interests? (true/false)
-  show_interests = true
+  show_interests = false

 [design.background]
   # Apply a background color, gradient, or image.